mrksohag/jquery-form-validation/README.md

             count: {
                 count: {
-                    type: 'checkbox', //here 2 types available like class and checkbox min :2,
+                    type: 'checkbox', //here 2 types available like class and checkbox
+                    min: 2,
                     massageDivId: 'your Message section id',
                     message: "The count field must be greter then 2!", }
             },
             remoteCheck: {
                 remote: {
-                    url:'Your url will be here',
+                    url: 'Your url will be here',
-                    type:'get', //your ajax form method and success return must be 1 for true validation
+                    type: 'get', //your ajax form method and success return must be 1 for true validation
                     message: "The count field must be greter then 2!", }
             },